-The District has evaluated subsequent events occurring after December 31, 2013 through the date of October 2, 2014, which is the date the financial statements were available to be issued.
-Based on this evaluation, the District has determined that no subsequent events have occurred, which require disclosure in the financial statements.
+The District has evaluated subsequent events occurring after December 31, 2014 through the date of September 3, 2015, which is the date the financial statements were available to be issued.
+Based on this evaluation, the District has determined the following subsequent events require disclosure in the financial statements.